 INVOICE MANAGEMENT

-We get your invoices from your vendors and you – paper invoices, invoices downloaded from vendor portals, invoices e-mailed, electronic invoices, and invoices uploaded by you – and load them in our system.
+We get your invoices from your vendors and you (e.g. paper, downloaded from vendor portals, e-mailed, electronic invoices, and invoices uploaded by you) and invoices are loaded in the Platform.

-We review and make invoices available to you in the system in six business days from receipt.
+We review invoices and make invoices available to you in the Platform in six business days from receipt.

-We send you a standard accounts payable and general ledger file to send data to your accounting systems.
+We send you a standard accounts payable and general ledger file which can be used to send data to your accounting systems.

 You approve invoices using your business rules.

-We allocate invoices to the correct cost center and general ledger account.
+The Platform allocates invoices to the correct cost center and general ledger account.

 You provide letters of authorization to access your information.